-Secondly, as there are sciences of nature, so also there is a science of man.
-As the sciences of nature are empirical, so also the science of man is empirical; for science is the resultant of an accumulation of related insights, and scientific insights grasp ideas that are immanent not in what is imagined but in what is given.
-If the sciences of nature can be led astray by the blunder that the objective is, not the verified, but the "out there", so also can the human sciences; but while this blunder in physics yields no more than the ineptitude of Galileo's primary qualities and Newton's true motion, it leads zealous practitioners of scientific method in the human field to rule out of court a major portion of the data and so deny the empirical principle.
-Durkheimian sociology and behaviorist psychology may have excuses for barring the data of consciousness, for there exist notable difficulties in determining such data; but the business of the scientist is not to allage difficulties as excuses but to overcome them, and neither objectivity in the sense of verification nor the principle of empiricism can be advanced as reasons for ignoring the data of consciousness.
+Secondly, as there are sciences of nature, So also there is a science of man.
+As the sciences of nature are empirical, so also the science of man iss empirical; for science is the resultant of an accumulation of related insights, and scientific insights grasp ideas that are immanent not in what is imagined but in what is given.
+If the sciences of nature can be led astray by the blunder that the objective is, not the verified, but the "out there," so also can the human sciences; but while this blunder in physics yields no more than the ineptitude of Galileo's primary qualities and Newton's true motion, it leads zealous practitioners of scientific method in the human field to rule out of court a major portion of the data and so deny the empirical principle.
+Durkheimian sociology and behaviorist psychology may have excuses for barring the data of consciousness for there exist notable difficulties in determining such data; but among valid excuses there can be enumerated neither objectivity nor empiricism, and the business of the soiontist is not to make excuses about difficulties but to-suscence overcomet held but the business of the scientist is not to allege difficulties as excuses but to overcome them, and neither objectivity in the sense of verification nor the principle of empiricism can be advanced as reasons for ignoring the data of consciousness.
 Further, as mathematics has to deal not only with direct intelligibilities but also with such inverse instances as primes, surds, imaginaries, continua, and infinities, as the physicist has to employ not only the classical procedures and techniques that deal with the systematic but also the statistical procedures and techniques that take into account the non-systematic, so also human science has to be critical.
 It can afford to drop the nineteenth-century scientific outlook of mechanist determinism in favor of an emergent probability.
-It can profit by the distinction between the intelligible emergent probability of preshuman process and the intelligent emergent probability that warras in the measure that man succeeds in understanding himself and in implementing that understanding.
-Finally, it can be of inestimable value in aiding man to understand himself and in guiding him in the implementation of that understanding, if, and only if, it can learn to distinguish between progress and decline, between the liberty that generates progress and the bias that generates decline.
+It can profit by the distinction between the intelligible emergent probability of pre-human process and the intelligent emergent probability that emerges in the measure that man succeeds in understanding himself and in implementing that understanding.
+Finally, it can be of inestimable value in aiding man to understand himself and in guiding him to in the implementation of that understanding, if, and only if, it can learn to distinguish between progress and decline, between the liberty that generates progress and the bias that generates decline.
 In other words, human science cannot be merely empirical; it has to be critical; to reach a critical standpoint, it has to be normative.
 This is a tall order for human science as hitherto it has existed.
-But people looking for easy tasks had best renounce any ambition to be scientists; and if mathematicians and physicists can surmount their surds, the human scientist can learn to master his.
+But people looking for easy tasks had best renounce any ambition to be scientists; and if mathematicians and physicists can surmount their surds, the human scientist can learn to mester his.